CoopAtCanvas/canvas-style-guide/README.md

 * Strive to create loosely coupled, modular code that can be easily reused regardless of its container or contents.
 * Do not use ID’s.
 The negligible performance difference is not worth the limitations.
-* When a classing is applied or used as a selector for JavaScript, use a class prefix with js-.
-Also make the selector’s name clearly represent it’s function. `.js-toggle-menu`.
+* When a class is applied or used as a selector for JavaScript, prefix the classwith js-.
-* Avoid adding additional styles to .js- prefixed selectors that are not part of their function
+* Never reference js- prefixed class names from CSS files. js- are used exclusively from JS files.
+* Use the is- prefix for state rules that are shared between CSS and JS.
+* Make JS selector’s names clearly represent their function. `.js-toggle-menu`.

 <a name="comments"></a>